- Prospective Students

 Are there any requirements specific to an International Applicant?

-- Applicants whose native language is not English must demonstrate English proficiency.
+Applicants whose native language is not English must demonstrate English proficiency.
 Applicants are required to provide official Test of English as a Foreign Language or International English Language Testing System scores that are within 2 years of the original test date.
-It is preferred that the official score reports be scanned and uploaded in to your online application under "Other Documents".
-Offers of admission are contingent on receipt of final official score reports.
+When official score reports cannot be sent to the SMD directly from the testing agency because they are greater than 1 year old, please scan and upload your official score report to your online application under "Other Documents".

 Is waiver of the TOEFL/IELTS requirement possible?